 The main impediments that young children experience when first learning the guitar are lack of manual dexterity and poor hand-eye coordination — conditions which are especially evident in children between the ages of 5 and 6.
 However, over time, I’ve developed a teaching method that relies on singing and using other instruments to promote the child’s musical development while taking age-related development issues into account.
 This method lays the foundation for future work on the guitar and has worked well with students as young as five.
 Generally speaking, eight is probably a good age to begin studying guitar.
 By that time most coordination problems are resolved and the majority of students are able to read and recognize differences in pitch.

-Over the years I’ve been deeply affected by a number of musical genres including folk, blues, old-time country, bluegrass, motown, pop, rock, pop, reggae, classical and jazz.
-Of all these, I suspect that folk, blues, pop, and motown had the greatest impact on my playing.
-I spent countless hours listening to Josh White, Dave Van Ronk, Taj Mahal, Jorma Kaukonen, Diana Ross, Smokey Robinson, James Taylor, the Beatles, and Mississippi John Hurt and the other bluesmen of the deep south.
-Currently I listen to music from the 1930s, 40s, and 50s and I collect 78 records from those decades.
-Some of my favorite guitar players are Earl Klugh (jazz), Barney Kessell (jazz), Roland Dyens (classical/jazz), Tommy Emmanuel (contemporary), and of course, the undisputed king of melody, Chet Atkins.
+Over the years I’ve been deeply affected by a number of musical genres including folk, blues, old-time country, bluegrass, motown, pop, rock, reggae, classical, and jazz.
+If I had to point to one of these genres that had the greatest impact on my playing it would probably be blues.
+I spent countless hours listening to and learning songs by Josh White, Dave Van Ronk, Taj Mahal, and Jorma Kaukonen of Hot Tuna fame.
+Currently, some of my favorite guitar players are Earl Klugh (jazz), Johnny Smith (jazz), Roland Dyens (classical/jazz), Tommy Emmanuel (contemporary), and of course, the undisputed king of melody, Chet Atkins.

 Over the years I haven’t run into any students who are physically unable to sing.
 Not one.
 I have, however, run into a great many who have emotional or psychological inhibitions when it comes to singing and I try to take that into consideration whenever I encounter it.
 I do not require adult students to sing, but I certainly encourage it.